justinburnette/screenshot-to-applenotes/README.md

-# screen-reader
+# screen-reader (Screenshot OCR to Apple Notes - Then use Siri voice to read)

 Take screenshots of anything you want to process or read!
+The mac shortcut for screenshots is **Shift+Command+4** then it autosaves to your mac.

 Select one or more screenshots in Finder, right-click, and get their text OCR'd into a single new Apple Note -- in chronological order by capture time,